sofwerx/swx-devops/README.md

 # devops
 > This project contains documentation and infrastructure as code for our internal devops efforts.
-Following are instructions on how to prep your computer to have access to the devops environment that runs on the SOFWERX server.
+The following are instructions on how to prepare your computer to have access to the devops environment that runs on the SOFWERX server.

 ### Legend
   - [INSTALLATION](#installation)